DistributedScience/Distributed-Something/documentation/DS-documentation/overview.md

 # What is Distributed-Something?

-Distributed-Something is a series of scripts designed to help you run a Dockerized version of your software on [Amazon Web Services](https://aws.amazon.com/) using AWS's file storage and computing systems.
+Distributed-Something is a series of scripts designed to help you run a Dockerized version of your software on [Amazon Web Services](https://aws.amazon.com/) (AWS) using AWS's file storage and computing systems.
 * Data is stored in S3 buckets.
-* Software is run on "SpotFleets" of computers (or "instances") in the cloud.
+* Software is run on "Spot Fleets" of computers (or instances) in the cloud.

 You will need to customize Distributed-Something for your particular use case.
 See [Customizing Distributed-Something](customizing_DS.md) for customization details.